dahlke/dahlke/README.md

 Director of Deployed Engineering (West) at LangChain.
 Came up through SingleStore (back when it was MemSQL), HashiCorp, and Temporal.
 Always the customer side of deeply technical products.

 Raised in Chicago, living in San Francisco.
 Feel free to approach me - I'm always up for a chat.
-If you don't know where to start, ask me about: LLMs, agents and evals, LangChain, LangGraph, RAG, observability, data systems, cloud infrastructure, distributed systems, skiing, music, team sports, or golf.
+If you don't know where to start, ask me about: LLMs, agents and evals, LangChain, LangGraph, RAG, observability, data systems, cloud infrastructure, distributed systems, skiing, music, backpacking, team sports, or golf.
 I suspect we'll find common ground.